 The diversity of conditions encountered by salmon migrating through this area shows how species can coexist by utilizing different trophic niches to partition their prey resources.
 Since pink salmon have the potential to outcompete other species for high quality prey such as large calanoid copepods, chum salmon require a different strategy in order to survive.
 Salmon species occupy distinct trophic niches from one another, and this relationship shifts across the migration route relative to the foraging intensity, prey types and the environmental conditions.

-Juvenile pink and chum salmon interactions are an important component of seasonal coastal ecosystem dynamics, which can impact salmon early marine growth and survival.
-Outmigrating salmon have to adapt to shifting prey fields and other competitors for those resources, and in some areas, a given feeding strategy will benefit one species over the other.
-This study highlighted the Discovery Islands and Johnstone Strait region as a trophic gauntlet for juvenile pink and chum salmon, and highly active feeding grounds in Queen Charlotte Strait.

-The extended period of starvation during early marine migration will most likely affect the growth of juvenile salmon and potential survival to adult recruitment in the subsequent years.
-Further research should be conducted on whether the extremes of high and low stomach fullness of outmigrating salmon persists over time and how their foraging strategies change.

 References